Exploring creative ways in which hospitals implement IP access control to safeguard assets and people

-In my last column, I discussed how more universities are upgrading to IP access control and leveraging newer wireless and cloud-enabled devices to minimise costs.
-I also explained how universities are capitalising on their IP access control systems to implement clever applications which create operational improvements and better campus life for everyone.
+In my last column, I discussed how more universities are upgrading to IP access control and leveraging newer wireless and cloud-enabled devices to minimize costs.
+I also explained how universities are capitalizing on their IP access control systems to implement clever applications which create operational improvements and better campus life for everyone.

 Much like these universities, hospitals are following a similar trend.
 Both have campus-style environments with numerous buildings spanning vast sites.
 Both comprise wide-open public spaces, welcome the general public and strive to find a balance between accessibility and security.
 Hospitals are also dealing with archaic access control systems and looking for ways to leverage their network infrastructure to improve operations.
 The similarities go on, even concerning often limited resources and budgets.

 In reality, there is a lot in the previous article that can be applied to hospitals, especially regarding the benefits of choosing newer wireless and cloud-enabled hardware for an easier and more cost-effective transition to IP access control.
 Streamlining the lost card process by leveraging intercom and video surveillance integrations, and developing one-card applications are also quite effective in a hospital environment.
 However, there are many more unique access control applications that are pertinent to hospitals, and in this article, I will shed light on how some hospitals are using IP access control to do far more than just lock and unlock doors.

 Given the very nature of hospitals, powerful narcotics and medicines are always readily available.
 While more hospitals have implemented regulations and policies surrounding access to and distribution of drugs, there are still potential vulnerabilities lurking.
 Internal theft and abuse of privileges still creep up now and again, so hospitals are always looking for better ways to maintain control of such sensitive areas.
 For instance, some hospitals are installing IP access control readers at the drug cabinets.
 This allows them to digitally control who has access to the cabinets, during specific times.